skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-maven-junit5.markdown

 ## Getting Started with Skippy, Maven & JUnit 5

-A quick tour how to use Skippy with Grade and JUnit 5.
+A quick tour how to use Skippy with Maven and JUnit 5.

 __What You Need__
 - About 15 minutes